 If you have suffered this type of injury, due to the negligence of another person or entity, you may be entitled to monetary compensation.
 These types of accidents require expert analysis and the resources of an experienced, board certified civil trial attorney.
 The Law Office of Steven S. Farbman, P.A., specializes in cases involving this type of injury and will make sure the negligent parties are held accountable for their actions.
 The Law Office of Steven S. Farbman, P.A. is committed to helping people who have been involved in an accident.
 We understand that being injured in an accident is a difficult time for you.
 Our office will be there for you in your time of despair.
 You are more than a file number at the Law Office of Steven S. Farbman, P.A..
 You are family.
 We will protect your rights and aggressively pursue all legal remedies available to you under the law.

-Call now for a FREE initial consultation 1(866) FLA-ATTY or click here for a FREE on-line evaluation.
+Call now for a FREE initial consultation 1(866) FLA-ATTY or fill the form below for a FREE on-line evaluation.
 These types of cases are subject to a Statute of Limitations.
 Therefore, it is extremely important you act immediately to ensure your claim is preserved and you do not waive your rights to the compensation you deserve.
 Our firm works on a contingency fee basis.
 This means we get paid for our services only if, and when, there is a money recovery for you.
 You deserve the best possible legal representation, so call us now 1(866) FLA-ATTY.